PelionIoT/mbl-docs/Docs/Update/intro_update.md

 * The MBL root file system.
 * Any application running on the MBL device.

+<span class="notes">**Note**: Currently, MBL does **not** support updating both an application and a root file system in a single FOTA update.</span>

 ## How software is updated

-MBL uses Pelion Device Management to update firmware. <!--this is clunky-->After you upload a new version of your firmware (for one or more components) to your Device Management account, you can start the update process: Device Management sends the device an update request with a manifest.
-If the device accepts the request, Device Management sends your uploaded payload file.

-The payload is a `.tar` file that can contain either:
+MBL uses Pelion Device Management to manage firmware updates.
+Before you start, upload a new version of your firmware (for one or more components) to your Device Management account.
+This is your payload, and it is a `.tar` file that can contain either:

 * An application update: One or more OPKG packages (`.ipk` files).
 * A `rootfs` update: A compressed `tar` file called `rootfs.tar.xz` that contains root file system content.

-Currently, MBL does **not** support updating both an application and a root file system in a single FOTA update.
+Start the process by initiating an update campaign; Device Management then sends the device an update request with a manifest detailing what needs to be updated.
+If the device accepts the request, Device Management sends your uploaded payload file to the device and monitors the update process.

 <span class="tips">**Tip:** Refer to the Pelion Device Management documentation for a [full review of the update process](https://cloud.mbed.com/docs/latest/updating-firmware/index.html).</span>